10 shoulder mobility exercises and stretches for pain relief

 Lower your arm back down to return to the starting position.

-Get 100+ similar exercises for free →This strengthens shoulder muscles, but also provides a good range of motion.
+Want expert care?
+Check if you're covered for our free program →This strengthens shoulder muscles, but also provides a good range of motion.

 How to do it: